thedrowsywinger/find-your-turf/README.md

 - **Admin Panel:** For super admins to manage the overall system, including user management, bookings, content moderation, and system configuration.

 ### 1.2.
 Background and Context
-Inspired by the JWT security narrative presented in the “Scoring Goals Securely” article, this project requires robust, secure authentication and authorization processes.
+Inspired by the JWT security narrative presented in the "Scoring Goals Securely" article, this project requires robust, secure authentication and authorization processes.
 JWTs will be used to manage access across different panels, ensuring that:
 - Users (companies, consumers, admin) are securely authenticated.
 - Tokens are signed, issued, and verified following best practices.
 - Refresh token strategies are implemented to allow seamless user experiences.